SEPTA Sued for Banning Ads About Housing Discrimination

 She notes that the City of Philadelphia, which controls ad space on city bus shelters, has agreed to display the CIR ads.
 Tack-Hooper adds that the Transportation Authority has other ways to respond to hate speech in advertising that are far less extreme than banning protected speech.

-"For example, SEPTA could use its ad space to put up its own message of tolerance and disavow groups like A.F.D.I. that might advertise on SEPTA,” says Tack-Hooper.
+"For example, SEPTA could use its ad space to put up its own message of tolerance and disavow groups like AFDI that might advertise on SEPTA,” says Tack-Hooper.

-The lawsuit was filed Wednesday in the United States District Court for the Eastern District of Pennsylvania.
+The lawsuit was filed Wednesday in the U.S. District Court for the Eastern District of Pennsylvania.